 That, however, is just the bare facts and only a glimpse at this remarkable cat's full story...

 The long version

-Proailurus first appeared in the European forests, larger than a miacid it had even more specialised teeth and fully retractable claws enabling it to hunt on the forest floor whilst keeping its claws razor sharp for climbing and killing.
-It retained superb climbing skills, balance and the ability to always land on its feet; proailurus literally means first cat.
+Proailurus first appeared somewhere in the Eurasian forests.
+Larger than a typical miacid it had even more specialised teeth and fully retractable claws enabling it to hunt on the forest floor whilst keeping its claws razor sharp for climbing and killing.
+It inherited superb climbing skills, a balancing system suited to three dimensional arboreal life and the ability to always land on its feet; it was the perfect form for an animal that could hunt in tree canopy and forest floor, proailurus literally means first cat.

-Proailurus developed into a range of cats both large and small that spread across Europe, Africa, Asia and the Americas via a land bridge, constantly evolving new species to deal with each new terrain and prey encountered.
-By 10 million years ago some of the first small cats that we might easily recognise today began to appear, including the first wildcat Felis Lunensis (or Martelli's wildcat), long since extinct its bones have been found across Europe including Britain which would have been part of the mainland at the time.
+Proailurus developed into a range of cats both large and small that spread across Europe, Africa, Asia and the Americas via a land bridge, constantly evolving new species to deal with each new habitat and prey encountered.
+By 10 million years ago some of the first small cats that we might easily recognise today began to appear, including the first wildcat Felis Lunensis (Martelli's wildcat).
+Long since extinct its bones have been found across Europe including Britain which would have been part of the mainland at the time.

 Some evolutionary refinements led to Lunensis making way for Felis Silvestris; the European wildcat, which is still with us today in the remaining patches of European forest (today they are called Felis Silvestris Silvestris to avoid confusion with the other wildcats).
 By now the cats were perfectly adapted to life in a dense wild forest with excellent camoflage, night vision and hearing honed to perfection over the millennia.
-A true superpredator capable of tackling anything its own weight, and plenty of things larger, the species was an instant success and rapidly spread across the continent.
+A true superpredator capable of tackling anything its own weight, and plenty of things larger, the species was highly successful and spread across the continent.

 The last glaciation (20,000 years ago)